-They leave us with less insight to help our visitors solve their problems.
+These laws gave us less insight to help our Shopify visitors solve their problems.

 But there is a different approach.

-How would you feel if someone proposed to you as soon as they met you?
+How would you feel if someone proposed to you when they met you?

 The chance of a “NO” is 99.99 percent, right?

-How would you feel if someone forced you or manipulated you into accepting the proposal?
+How would you feel if someone forced or manipulated you into accepting the proposal?